sfm999/Linked-Lists/README.md

-# A bunch of linked list examples.
+# Linked List Examples
-I'll include README's for the individual projects so users can compile
+I will include README's for the individual projects so users can compile

 Programming languages used: